Charmeuse: History

 A rudimentary charmeuse was first found to be made in China, dating back to 3630 BCE.
 It was originally made of silk and reserved for the upper class, but charmeuse eventually made its way to Europe and remained popular through the Middle Ages and the Renaissance period.
-The modern fabric that we associate with the name Charmeuse, however, was further developed in France by tailors and dressmakers.
+The modern fabric that is associated with the name charmeuse, however, was further developed in France by tailors and dressmakers.

 Uses

 The luster and delicate hand make charmeuse suited to lingerie, flowing evening gowns, and draped blouses.
 Bridal gowns sometimes use charmeuse.
 Because the fabric does not hold a shape well and tends to cling and hang against the body, it is not used for full, flared skirts.
 It is best suited to a more fluid, slinky bias cut.

-Its uses in menswear include the lining of jackets and slacks, handkerchiefs, ties, and underwear such as charmeuse boxer shorts.
+Its uses in menswear include the lining of jackets and slacks, handkerchiefs, ties, and underwear, such as charmeuse boxer shorts.

 The look of charmeuse is prized for dressy garments, especially when cut on the bias, a technique used to create garments that flow well on the body.

 Charmeuse is also the required material for the outer layer of Olympic competition ski jumper suits.